Developer Guide

 MCP integration tests

-# From repo root, with tools/venv activated
+# From repo root, with the root venv activated

-VERSION=r1 python ims-mcp-server/validation/verify_mcp.py
+VERSION=r1 python src/ims-mcp-server/validation/verify_mcp.py

-VERSION=r2 python ims-mcp-server/validation/verify_mcp.py
+VERSION=r2 python src/ims-mcp-server/validation/verify_mcp.py

 # With Redis (tests plan_manager with RedisPlanStore)

-REDIS_URL="redis://localhost:6379/0" VERSION=r2 python ims-mcp-server/validation/verify_mcp.py
+REDIS_URL="redis://localhost:6379/0" VERSION=r2 python src/ims-mcp-server/validation/verify_mcp.py

 Run both r1 and r2.
 If your change touches Redis-dependent features, run with and without REDIS_URL.